Skip to content

 const unwrapButton = document.getElementById('unwrap-button') as HTMLButtonElement;

-Before we get into wrapping and unwrapping, let’s read the WETH and ETH balance.
+Before we get into wrapping and unwrapping, let’s create the function to read ETH and bvbEth balances:

 async function loadBalances() {